-It is a known fact that guinea pigs, unfortunately, can suffer from a vitamin C deficiency and without a proper daily dosage of this vitamin they can develop serious health problems.
-Therefore, it is highly important to feed your guinea pig with the right types of vitamin C rich foods or supplements because they cannot produce vitamin C by themselves.
+It is a known fact that guinea pigs, unfortunately, can suffer from a vitamin C deficiency.
+Therefore, it is highly important to feed your guinea pig with the right types of vitamin C-rich foods or supplements because they cannot produce vitamin C by themselves.

-Supplements, in this case, play a vital role as they can instantly boost the vitamin C levels of your guinea pig, this is why we also made a list of the best vitamin C supplements you can buy on Amazon for guinea pigs.
+Fruits and vegetables play a vital role, as they can instantly boost the vitamin C levels of your guinea pig.
+Also, supplements in the form of drops, tablets, or pellets are the best option for vitamin C. This is why we also made a list of the best vitamin C supplements you can buy on Amazon for guinea pigs.

 - Swollen joints